cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ## Protobuf Objects

-As you know, Starport creates the Protobuf objects first before compiling them.
+As you know, Starport creates the Protobuf objects first in the `proto` directory before compiling them.
 Therefore you have the `NextGame` object:

 ```proto [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/next_game.proto#L8-L11]
 message NextGame {